Church of St Giles, Wimborne St Giles: Monuments and fittings

 For the small size of the village and church, it has numerous monuments, mostly dedicated to the various Earls of Shaftesbury.
 These monuments are a small fraction of what the church previously contained, many were destroyed by the fire of 1908 and the rest were severely damaged.
 The surviving monuments, much restored by Comper, include a reconstructed 14th century effigy of a knight, the memorials to the 1st, 3rd, 4th, 5th and 6th Earls of Shaftesbury, the Shaftesbury family pew, and the Ashley Monument.

 The Ashley Monument is a large and ornate memorial to Sir Anthony Ashley, grandfather to the 1st Earl, who provided much of the money to have the church rebuilt in the 17th century.
 The monument, much damaged in the fire, was extensively restored by Comper and as such has been described as "a riot of colour, unmatched in Dorset".
 The memorial, which includes effigies of Anthony and his wife, also features a hexagonal orb.
-This orb has alluded many researchers as to its purpose, with various theories proposed, including that it represents a cabbage.
+This orb has eluded many researchers as to its purpose, with various theories proposed, including that it represents a cabbage.
 Anthony was believed by diarist John Evely to have introduced the now-common vegetable to England.

 There is also a Georgian font, located underneath the western gallery.
 The font, which survives almost unaltered, was built by the Bastard brothers in 1732.
 It is a strapwork marble font, topped by an ornate gilded cover in the shape of a steeple, again by Comper.